juanfresia/avr-linux/README.md

 we include a `/docs` folder with tools and tips on how to run and use each of those.

+This repository provides:

+- A Makefile with targets for compiling, debugging and uploading avr assembly code. (`/src`)
+- A header (.h) file with some helper macros for your code. (`/src`)
+- Some examples on how to code with `avr-gcc` conventions. (`/src`)
+- Documentation explaining how to use all the above. (`/docs`)
+- A Vagrantfile to set up a virtual machine with all the tools installed.

 ## Installation

 To install all the dependencies needed to start using this base project, simply